crkt/sn-frontend/doc/intro.md

 * [HTML resource](https://developer.mozilla.org/en-US/docs/Web/HTML)

 ### Where do I put my files?
-CSS? the css folder.
+- CSS? the css folder.
-JS? the javascript folder
+- JS? the javascript folder
-- Is it a model?
+-- Is it a model?
 Yes, then js/models/
-- Is it a view?
+-- Is it a view?
 Yes, then js/views/
-- Is it a controller?
+-- Is it a controller?
 Yes, then js/controllers/
-- Is it a widgetr?
+-- Is it a widget?
 Yes, then js/widgets/
-HTML?
+- HTML?
 We only have index.html, we then select the divs with javascript in the controllers.
 See search or login controllers.
-Unknown?
+- Unknown?
 Ask yourself if it's really part of the project.

 ### Why is there views, controllers and models?
 We're trying to use a interface pattern called Model View Controller, notice how I wrote trying.
 This is to seperate view and logic.
 And strive for an understandable structure of the code.